The Corporate Tax Planning Law Review: Mexico

 By way of example, the seller will want to sell whatever has a higher basis to deduct a lower profit.
-The buyer, on the other hand, should consider that if he or she buys shares, the purchase price cannot be deducted and it must become part of the cost of the shares for a subsequent sale, while an investment in assets would generally be deductible.
+The buyer, conversely, should consider that if he or she buys shares, the purchase price cannot be deducted and it must become part of the cost of the shares for a subsequent sale, while an investment in assets would generally be deductible.

 In those cases, it is also necessary to consider that a sale of shares would certainly entail that the companies' contingencies would be tagged alone.
 Although Mexican tax law provides that purchasers of going concerns may be held jointly and severally liable for previous tax liabilities, this might not be the case in an asset deal.

 Tax-free or tax-deferred transactions

 Only in the case of reorganisations of corporations that belong to the same group, the tax authorities may authorise the deferral of the tax payment for the gain on the disposition of shares within the group.
 In these cases, the deferred tax shall be paid within the 15 days following the date on which a subsequent disposition is carried out resulting in the exclusion from the group of the shares referred to in the corresponding authorisation, and the payment shall be updated from the time it was incurred until it is made.
 The disposition value of the shares that must be considered to calculate the gain shall be the value that would have been used between independent parties in comparable transactions or the value indicated by an appraisal practiced by the tax authorities.

 The authorisation shall be granted only before the reorganisation, provided that the consideration stemming from the disposition consists solely of an exchange of shares issued by the corporation that purchases the shares being transferred, and provided that the purchaser and transferor are not subject to a preferential tax regime and do not reside in a country with which Mexico does not have a broad agreement for the exchange of tax information.